3dbeb41841bfbfcc24d55143816cf7f1/Debugging-DevTools/README.md

 - Open and describe the components of the Chrome developer tools
 - Use the developer tools to manipulate page elements (HTML/CSS)
+- Starting to learn how to debug our code.

 ### Preparation
 *Before this lesson, students should already be able to:*